Roof racks are ideal when you need additional space for luggage or large items that don’t fit inside your car such as sports equipment.

-The Bullet Pro Universal Cargo Rack is perfect for outdoor adventures, road trips and camping.
+The Bullet Pro Universal Cargo Rack is perfect for outdoor adventures, road trips, and camping.
 It is a durable steel basket that gives plenty of space to carry extra luggage.

 The mounting system is universal so is able to accommodate all vehicle types.
-The design of this cargo basket is rugged and functional, it has a mesh bottom that offers convenient tie-down points and it features a wind deflector to eliminates wind resistance.
+The design of this cargo basket is rugged and functional, it has a mesh bottom that offers convenient tie-down points and it features a wind deflector to eliminate wind resistance.